-Recommended Monetized Value(s) References and Notes KABCO Level Monetized Value (2020 \$) Treatment of the Economic Value of Preventing Fatalities and Injuries in Preparing Economic Analyses (2021) O - No Injury \$3,900 https://www.transportation.gov/office- C - Possible Injury \$77,200 policy/transportation-policy/revised- B - Non-incapacitating \$151,100 departmental-guidance-on-valuation-of-a- statistical-life-in-economic-analysis A - Incapacitating \$554,800 statistical fire in economic unarysis K - Killed \$11,600,000 U - Injured (Severity Unknown) \$210,300 Note: The KABCO level values shown result Accidents Reported (Unknown \$159,800 from multiplying the KABCO-level accident's if Injured) associated MAIS-level probabilities by the recommended unit Value of Injuries for each MAIS level, and then summing the products.
-Crash Type Monetized Accident data may not be presented on an Value (2020 \$) annual basis when it is provided to applicants (i.e. an available report requested in Fall 2011 Injury Crash \$302,600 may record total accidents from 2005-2010).
-Fatal Crash \$12,837,400 For the purposes of the BCA, is important to ) Monetization values for injury crashes are based on an estimate of an appropriate per injury crash and 1.09 fata rash, based on an average of the most data in NHTSA's National Crash Strash value is further adjusted for the injuries per fatal crash. pproximately 1.44 lities per fatal st recent five years statistics.
-The fatal annualize data when possible.
-For MAIS-based unit values, please see the VSL guidance linked above.
+Recommended Monetized Value s) References and Notes KABCO Level Monetized Treatment of the Economic Value of Preventing Value (2023 \$) Fatalities and Injuries in Preparing Economic Analyses (2022) O - No Injury \$5,300 nttps://www.transportation.gov/ornice- policy/transportation_policy/revised C - Possible Injury \$118,000 departmental-guidance-on-valuation-of-a- B - Non-incapacitating \$246,900 statistical-life-in-economic-analysis A - Incapacitating \$1,254,700 K - Killed \$13,200,000 The Economic and Societal Impact of Motor U - Injured (Severity Unknown) \$229,800 Vehicle Crashes, 2019 (revised February 2023), Page 46, Table 2-9, Incidence Crash Type Monetized Summary, 2019 Value (2023 \$) Note: The KABCO level values shown result from multiplying the KABCO-level accident's PDO Crash 1 \$9,500 associated MAIS-level probabilities by the Injury Crash 1 Injury Crash 1 \$329,500 recommended un Fatal Crash 1 \$14,806,000 MAIS level, and then summing the products.
+1 1177 Crash data may not be presented on an annual basis when it is provided to applicants (i.e., an available report requested in Fall 2011 may 1) Monetization values for PDO cra shes assumed 1.// crashes and fatal crashes are based or n values for injury approximately 1.43 injuries per injury v crash and 1 00 record total accidents from 2005-2010).
+For the fatalities per fatal crash based on an average of the data when possible.
+For MAIS based unit most recent five years of data in NHT SA's National values please see the VSL guidance linked Crash Statistics.
+The fatal crash value is further adjusted above. for the average number of injuries per r fatal crash.
+Property damage in PDO crashes inflated to 2023 dollars using the GDP deflator.